|Global USA||(251) 460-6283|

 |Registration Clerk||Lisa Simon|

-The Center for Continuing Education and Conference Services (CCE) provides noncredit educational experiences that meet the needs of individuals and organizations in local, regional, and selected national markets by offering professional and career development through noncredit programs, camps and conferences, cultural offerings, and lecture series.
+The mission of the Center for Continuing Education and Conference Services (CCE) is to provide innovative and in- demand educational programs and experiences to the Mobile, Gulf Coast and international communities focused on growing strategic partnerships, providing student enrichment opportunities and encouraging economic, civic and cultural development.
+The CCE offers professional and career development opportunities through noncredit programs, camps and conferences, cultural offerings, and lecture series.
 CCE drives economic development by providing training solutions to serve the needs of business and industry in addition to enriching the lives of individuals who seek to challenge and stimulate their minds.
-Non-credit course offerings include: conversational languages, supervision and management, computer literacy and application, art, music, literature, communication, and leisure activities.
+Non-credit course offerings include: conversational languages, supervision and management, computer applications, art, music, literature, communication, and leisure activities.
 CCE administers the awarding of Continuing Education Units (CEUs) which are awarded to individuals attending non-credit courses, workshops, or conferences.
-CCE works with customers to certify continuing education, providing transcripts for non-credit courses, conferences, institutes and workshops.
+CCE works with individuals and businesses to certify continuing education, providing transcripts for non-credit courses, conferences, institutes and workshops.

-CCE offers programs emphasizing education for the working professional in form of seminars, workshops, conferences, and training modules.
+CCE offers programs which emphasize education for the working professional in the form of seminars, workshops, conferences, and short-term courses.
 University faculty, along with field experts, actively participate in the development and instruction of these programs.
 CCE staff members focus on meeting the needs of our regional community partners by assisting them in building human capital.

-The safety and emergency response training serves industry, government and other agencies with state-of-the-art instruction in the handling of hazardous materials and emergency spills, technical rescue and incident command.
-Much of the training is mandated by federal and state laws and the program follows the guidelines set forth by the Occupational Safety and Health Administration, the Environmental Protection Agency and the Department of Transportation, among others.
-In working directly with industry and other emergency response groups, training is offered on both an open-enrollment and contract basis that can be tailored to a client's site-specific needs.
+The CCE Safety and Emergency Response training serves industry, government and other agencies with state-of-the-art instruction in the handling of hazardous materials and emergency spills, technical rescue and incident command.
+Much of the training is mandated by federal and state laws.
+The program follows the guidelines set forth by the Occupational Safety and Health Administration, the Environmental Protection Agency, the Department of Transportation, and other related governmental organizations.
+CCE also offers training programs in mental health and crisis intervention for first responders and other primary responders such as school counselors and hospital personnel.

 The Center for Continuing Education and Conference Services facility has a computer laboratory for workshops and short courses sponsored by the University.
 It is also available, on a rental basis, to organizations conducting their own training.